Fremantle Football Club: Grand Final Appearance and Lyon Era (2007–2019)

+Recent History (2020–present)

-Longmuir's first season was during the Covid 19 affected 2020 AFL season which was shortened from 22 matches to 17.
-Fremantle would lose their first four games before finding form and finish 12th on the ladder with 7 wins and 10 losses.
+Longmuir's first season was during the COVID-19-affected 2020 AFL season, which was shortened from 22 matches to 17.
+Fremantle would lose their first four games before finding form and finishing 12th on the ladder with 7 wins and 10 losses.

-The 2022 AFL season would prove to be a breakout year for the Dockers who qualified for finals for the first time since the 2015 AFL season and were in contention for a top 4 finish throughout the season before finishing fifth with fifteen wins six losses and one draw.
+The 2022 AFL season would prove to be a breakout year for the Dockers, who qualified for finals for the first time since the 2015 AFL season and were in contention for a top-4 finish throughout the season before finishing fifth with fifteen wins, six losses, and one draw.
 Fremantle's return to finals saw them play the Western Bulldogs in an elimination final at Optus Stadium.
-Fremantle were dominated in the early stages of the game with the Bulldogs holding a 42-1 point lead at the nine minute mark of the second term.
+Fremantle were dominated in the early stages of the game, with the Bulldogs holding a 42–1 lead at the nine-minute mark of the second term.
 Fremantle would go on to kick 11 of the last 13 goals to win the game by 13 points.
 Fremantle next faced Collingwood in a semi-final at the MCG in front of a crowd of over 90,000, losing the game by 20 points.

+After losing their opening 2 games of the 2023 AFL season, Fremantle recorded their first win in the 56th Western Derby, beating the Eagles by 41 points.
+Despite a mid-season resurgence, beating both 2022 Grand Finalists in consecutive weeks, the Dockers would fade out to finish 14th on the ladder.

+Fremantle had a promising start to the 2024 AFL season, winning their first three games, before two close losses in Adelaide and a shock loss in Western Derby 58 surrounded their season with uncertainty.
+The Dockers rebounded, losing just one of their next six games before the mid-season bye to sit inside the top eight.
+They were entrenched inside the top eight for much of the year and were in the top four as late as round 20, before losing their final four matches.
+This was catalysed by injuries to key position players, including captain Alex Pearce, leading goalkicker Josh Treacy, and starting ruckman Sean Darcy.
+The Dockers finished 10th with a record of 12 wins, 10 losses and one draw, just half a win behind Carlton in eighth place.

+Fremantle opened 2025 with 4–4, before winning 12 of their next 14 games, including a do-or-die victory over the Bulldogs to finish 6th on the ladder.
+The club's season ended with a one-point loss to the Gold Coast Suns in an elimination final at Optus Stadium, which was also the final game of Nat Fyfe's career.